MP3 vs MP4 - Understanding the Differences Between MP3 and MP4

 Part 1.
 MP3 vs MP4: Detailed Format Comparison

-It is a difficult task to tell the difference between two file formats (for example, MP3 and MP4) for non-tech-savvy people.
-To answer your question - "what're the differences between MP3 and MP4", we've made a wide range of search and have compiled the major differences in the following section, covering format types, audio quality, features, common misunderstandings, and more.
+For non-technical users, it can be difficult to understand the differences between two file formats like MP3 and MP4.
+To answer the question “what are the differences between MP3 and MP4?”, we researched the topic extensively and summarized the key distinctions below, including format types, audio quality, features, common misunderstandings, and more.

 MP3 vs MP4: type of format

 What is MP4?
-MP4 is extended from Apple QuickTime .mov and MPEG-4 Part 12.
-MP4 is also known as MPEG-4 Part 14 initially released in 2001.
-It is a digital multimedia container format which can contain video, audio, still image, subtitles, and text.
-MP4 can be encoded with different video or audio codec formats, such as video codec H.264, HEVC, VP9, MPEG, audio codec MP3, AAC, FLAC, AC3, to name a few.
+MP4 is based on Apple QuickTime .mov and MPEG-4 Part 12.
+Officially known as MPEG-4 Part 14, it was first released in 2001.
+Unlike MP3, MP4 is a digital multimedia container format that can store video, audio, subtitles, still images, and text.
+MP4 files support various video and audio codecs, including H.264, HEVC, VP9, MPEG, AAC, MP3, FLAC, and AC3, among others.

 MP3 vs MP4: audio quality and file size

-When a MP4 file is combined with an MP3 music stream in which case the audio quality will be the same as an individual MP3 file (assuming the same compression level).
+If an MP4 file contains an MP3 audio stream, the audio quality will generally be the same as a standalone MP3 file encoded at the same bitrate and compression settings.

 MP3 vs MP4: functions and features